What is the antonym of “irruptible”?

 The antonyms of irruptible are vulnerable, penetrable, and corruptible.
 These words convey the opposite meaning of irruptible, which means not able to be broken into or violated.

-See all the antonyms of “irruptible”
+Explore all Antonyms of “irruptible”

 Learn when and how to use these words with these examples!